DNN-Connect/razor-blade/docs/htmltags.md

 into your razor file

-## Tag Objects in HtmlTags _(new in 1.2)_
+## Tag Objects in HtmlTags _(new in 2.0)_

-Note that all these tag objects are of type `Tag`, so you can do further manipulation to them as explained below:
+Note that all these tag objects are of type [Tag](htmltags.tag.md), so you can do further manipulation to them as explained below:

 ### Basic Tags

+Below each tag you'll see a list of methods that can be called to set a value common to that tag.
+These are for chaining, so you can do things like
+`var img = new Img().Src("...").Class("...").Id("...");`
+The methods with a note _append_ would append a value if called multiple times, whereas _replace_ would replace the value.
+See the [Tag](htmltags.tag.md) documentations on this.

-Note that when you see `[content]`, this means you can pass in optional content into the tag.
-This can be a string, or another tag.
+_Note that when you see `[content]`, this means you can pass in optional content into the tag.
+This can be a string, or another tag._

 1. `Br()`
 2. `Comment([content])`
-3. `Div([content]`
+3. `Div([content])`
 4. `H1([content])` through `H6([content])`
 5. `Hr()`
 6. `P([content])`